asukakenji/go/generator/STORY.md

 ```

 In the code above,
-the creation of the channel and the goroutine are handled by the library
+the creation of the channel and the goroutine is handled by the library
 (fulfills "Requirement 1").
 The generator returns a value (the channel) assignable to a variable
 (fulfills "Requirement 2") like this